purvitrivedi/image-editing-app/README.md

 # Filtr

-An image editing app where a user can upload an image and add tint, historgram and artist brush image filters.
+An image editing app where a user can upload an image and add tint, histrogram and artist brush image filters.
 Users can also make use of CSS filters, add emojis and create memes.

 ![Filtr Home Page](frontend/src/assets/filtr-home.png)